DioxusLabs/dioxus/docs/guide/src/development/roadmap.md

 # Roadmap & Feature-set

-Before we dive into Dioxus, feel free to take a look at our feature set and roadmap to see if what Dioxus can do today works for you.
+This feature set and roadmap can help you decide if what Dioxus can do today works for you.

 If a feature that you need doesn't exist or you want to contribute to projects on the roadmap, feel free to get involved by [joining the discord](https://discord.gg/XgGxMSkvUM).